-The Supreme Court’s decision in Skilling v.
+The U.S. Supreme Court’s decision in Skilling v.
 United States fundamentally altered the landscape of 18 U.S.C. § 1346 honest services fraud and public corruption prosecutions.
 Cases and clients at every stage of the criminal adjudication process are affected by the Skilling decision and the uncertain state of law.
 Meanwhile, the Department of Justice and other organizations are lobbying for a Skilling-fix.
 NACDL opposes such a fix and any attempts to restore a limitless honest service fraud statute.
-This page recounts the developments leading to and following the Skilling decision, and is continually updated with legislative, policy, and case developments concerning the newly narrowed statute and public corruption offenses generally.

 For post-Skilling cases, visit the Honest Services Fraud Filings and Decisions Bank (Members Only).